• Skip to primary navigation

 Nonetheless, according to a new report by Benjamin Schmidt and the American Historical Association, a much lower percentage of American college students are majoring in history than in the past.

-In fact, the number of history BAs awarded each year has fallen more precipitously since 2011 than any other undergraduate degree.
-Even after accounting for increases in the number and type of students attending college, history undergraduates are still in short supply: only 5.3 degrees per 1,000 students.
+The number of history BAs awarded yearly has fallen more precipitously since 2011 than any other undergraduate degree.
+Even after accounting for increases in the number and type of college students, history undergraduates are still in short supply: only 5.3 degrees per 1,000 students.

-In this article, you would not only learn what the 15 high paying jobs for history majors are, but also learn whether you need work experience and how to land any of the high paying jobs for history majors in 2022.
+In this article, you will not only learn what the 15 high-paying jobs for history majors are, but also learn whether you need work experience and how to land any of the high-paying jobs for history majors in 2023.

-Do you need Work Experience to get the High-Paying Jobs for History Majors?
+Do you need Work Experience to get High-Paying Jobs for History Majors?

-As it is with every high-paying job, you would be required to have work experience.
-Whether in the form of internships, or in form of volunteering, or even a proper employment.
+As with every high-paying job, you must have work experience.
+Whether in the form of internships, or in the form of volunteering, or even proper employment.
 They would not pay you so much except they know your worth- and the worth can only be shown in the value of work you do.
 You would find it very difficult to do this without work experience.

 When considering jobs for history majors, pre-entry work experience is highly valued in the museums and heritage sector.
 Look for volunteer or work experience opportunities in the field of your choice.
 For example, if you want to be a curator, try to gain experience working with museum collections.
 Take advantage of any opportunities to expand your network of contacts while also providing the skills required for your chosen job.

-If you want to work in a different field, such as banking or law, internships provide more structured work experience and are typically well advertised, making them easier to find.
+If you want to work in a different field, such as banking or law, internships provide more structured work experience and are typically well-advertised, making them easier to find.
 Competition for positions is fierce, so do your homework before applying.
-Either way, when it comes to jobs for history majors, you need a certain level of experience to be paid the amount you truly want.
+Either way, when it comes to jobs for history majors, you need a certain level of experience to be paid the amount you genuinely want.

 Interpretation of history

-To interpret a historical event, document, or artifact means to examine it and draw conclusions.
-This ability assists professionals with history degrees in connecting historical events to real-world situations.
+To interpret a historical event, document, or artefact means to examine it and draw conclusions.
+This ability assists professionals with history degrees connect historical events to real-world situations.
 Taking history classes can help you improve your ability to interpret history.
-You need to be able to brilliantly interpret history to get jobs for history majors.
+You need to be able to interpret history to get jobs for history majors brilliantly.

 Communication

-We refer the ability to exchange information with others to as communication.
-Professionals with history degrees require these skills in order to present their findings and ideas.
+We refer to the ability to exchange information with others as communication.
+Professionals with history degrees require these skills to present their findings and ideas.
 Effective communication is also useful in explaining historical concepts to non-technical professionals.

 Knowledge of computers

-We refer the ability to use computer systems and other digital tools to as computer proficiency.
+We refer to the ability to use computer systems and other digital tools to as computer proficiency.
 Knowing how to operate computer systems and use computer programs is essential for many jobs for history majors.
-Typically, historical documents, papers, and studies can be found online or in digital archives.
+Historical documents, papers, and studies can be found online or in digital archives.

 Networking